Welcome to Organ Academy 2026!

 Joseph Schubert, PhD, retired from teaching in 2020, after 36 years of teaching choral music in public schools at the junior high, senior high, and university levels.
 From 2009 through 2023, Dr. Schubert also taught music theory, choral literature, and academic research and writing in the Three-Summer Master of Music in Choral Conducting program at California State University, Los Angeles.

 Dr. Schubert’s dissertation dealt with twentieth-century French organist Jean-Jacques Grünewald, providing an extensive biography and a comprehensive analysis of Grünewald’s solo organ works in the context of the twentieth-century French organ school.
 He has been a church organist since he was 18 years old and is currently organist at Saint Augustine Catholic Church, Spokane.
-Dr. Schubert serves on the Board of Officers for the AGO Spokane chapter with focus in the area of program.
+Dr. Schubert serves on the Board of Officers for the AGO Spokane chapter with a focus in the area of program.